 Puppy Socialization

-If you have a puppy, you've likely heard at least something about socialization.
+If you have a puppy, you've likely heard something about socialization.
 But what does it mean to socialize a puppy, why is it so important, and when should you start?
 Surprisingly, despite its importance, most puppy owners get this wrong.
+More and more over the last decade, I’m seeing increased fear-mongering around socialization, and as a result, significantly more fearful, under-socialized puppies.
+It used to be very natural and commonsense to socialize puppies.
+No one thought twice about it - and we had fewer behavior problems.

 WHAT IS SOCIALIZATION

 Basically, socialization is how we teach our puppies how to appropriately behave in, and cope with, the world.
 We can think of socialization as stress inoculation.
-We teach them about our human-centric world by exposing them to all the things they’ll encounter throughout their life - cars, new people, kids, babies, other dogs, cats, livestock, bikes, vacuums, scooters, hair dryers, lawn mowers, etc. This ensures that when they see these things as adult dogs, they’ll view them as no big deal rather than being fearful.
+We teach them about our human-centric world by exposing them to all the things they’ll encounter throughout their life - cars, new people, kids, babies, other dogs, cats, livestock, bikes, vacuums, scooters, hair dryers, lawn mowers, etc. This ensures that when they see these things as adult dogs, they’ll view them as no big deal.

 WHY IT'S BENEFICIAL

-The biggest reason to socialize a puppy is preventing behavior problems in adulthood, which gives them a much better quality of life.
-Properly socialized puppies are far less likely to have behavior problems as adult dogs, including aggression, reactivity, and fearfulness.
+The biggest reason to socialize a puppy is preventing behavior problems in adulthood.
+Socialized puppies are far less likely to have behavior problems as adult dogs, like aggression, reactivity, and fearfulness.
 Socialized puppies are more likely to be well-adjusted, confident, social dogs than their under-socialized counterparts.

 From a neurobiological standpoint, socialization actually changes the brain by increasing the number of dendritic spines on the nerve cell, making sure that the nerve cell grows and increases the number of neural connections.
 Without socialization, the cortex actually shrinks.
 This is irreversible.
 There are more dendritic spines and neural connections in the brain of a socialized puppy.